markmos1991/markmos1991/README.md

 # 💫 About Me:
-Hi, I am Mark, a front-end developer.
-I am looking to work on Landing Pages<br>I am looking to develop my skills in Typescript and TailwindCSS<br>过来看看
+Hi, I'm Mark, a front-end developer. love to work on Landing Pages<br>Always looking to develop my skills in Typescript and TailwindCSS.
+I love learning new technologies and I am really interested in interactivity and aninmation libraries.<br>过来看看

 ## 🌐 Socials: